23 Aug PLH Group: Restoring America’s Energy Hub

 Strengthening the Energy Coast

-Based on lessons learned from the aftermath of these disasters, utility giant Entergy has invested millions in a long-term strategy to fortify the area’s infrastructure.
+Based on lessons learned from the aftermath of these disasters, utility giant Entergy has invested millions in a long-term strategy to fortify the area’s energy infrastructure.

 Auger Services and Air2 have been an integral part in Entergy’s plan to restore the Port Fourchon area.
 This included relocating 60-year-old power lines out of the marshy areas to alongside highway LA-1 by constructing 21 ton foundations to support the 20 mile 115 kV transmission line running from Golden Meadows to Leeville.
-These new and improved power lines exceed the National Electrical Safety Code criteria for a Category 5 hurricane, as some of the new poles are 150 feet high and can withstand 150-mile per hour winds.
+These new and improved electric power lines exceed the National Electrical Safety Code criteria for a Category 5 hurricane, as some of the new poles are 150 feet high and can withstand 150-mile per hour winds.

 When asked what it takes to relocate 20 miles of 115kV power lines Mr. Beck says, “the right equipment, and a few good engineers with a heck of a lot of engineering knowledge.”